Ties and high heels as hybrid return to the office sets off a comfortable and relaxed boom - ExBulletin

 “Fashion has changed and after almost two years away from the workplace you want to have new things to do,” said Valme Pardo, communications specialist, posing in bold printed dresses, loose pants and stretchy blazers on her bed in her Madrid home.

-International brands Vince, Me + Em, Uniqlo and The White Company, as well as American and British retailers such as Nordstrom and John Lewis, dedicate ‘a site space to modern workwear, with a strong emphasis on pieces. off season to ensure versatility and longevity, ”said the Stylus trends intelligence agency in a recent report.
+International brands Vince, Me + Em, Uniqlo and The White Company, as well as US and UK retailers such as Nordstrom and John Lewis, dedicate “a site space to modern workwear, with a strong emphasis… on off-season pieces to ensure versatility and longevity, ”said the Stylus trends intelligence agency in a recent report.

-“There is an urge to dress up after spending so much time at home … but we have gotten used to being comfortable and we want … clothes such as blazers and unlined jackets , wider pants and intricate knits, ”said Ann-Sofie Johansson, Creative Advisor at H&M.

-Backstage at Madrid Fashion Week, designers bet on fresh starts – which appeared to include bright, unrestricted dresses and colorful sweaters.

-“The heels were left for very specific times … But everyday people got rid of them, to be much more comfortable”, explained the Spanish designer Maite Casademunt, whose collection “Comfy Wild” was dominated by dresses, chic. loungewear and sports shoes.
+“The heels were left for very specific times… But everyday people got rid of them, to be much more comfortable,” said Spanish designer Maite Casademunt, whose “Comfy Wild” collection was dominated. by dresses, smart loungewear and sneakers.

-Reporting by Clara-Laeila Laudette and Corina Pons in Madrid; Additional reporting by Anna Ringstrom in Stockholm, Joyce Philippe and Arriana Mclymore in New York and Rocky Swift in Tokyo; Editing by Andrew Cawthorne

 Sources